Mañjushri as Mañjughosha – The “Gentle Voice”

 Materials: Gilt copper alloy

-Formerly this statue was exhibited at the Cranmore Ethnological Museum, Chislehurst, Kent U.K., that was founded by Harry G. Beasley (1882-1939).
+Formerly this statue was exhibited at the Cranmore Ethnological Museum, Chislehurst, Kent U.K., founded by Harry G. Beasley (1882-1939).
 There is a possibility that this image was brought to England from Tibet by a member of the Younghusband expedition (1903-1904).